yuxuanxc/tp/docs/UserGuide.md

 Format: `markVisited-attraction INDEX`

-* Marks the attraction at the specified `INDEX` as visited.
+* Marks the attraction at the specified `INDEX` shown in the attractions panel as visited.
-* The index refers to the index number shown in the displayed tourist attraction list.
-* The index **must be a positive number** 1, 2, 3, …​
 * Any attraction can be marked visited, even if the attraction was already visited.

 Examples: